 I'm transitioning out of my current job as Tech Lead at Signavio.
 One action item that came out of our last retrospective was that I should compile a list of my responsibilities.
 That does make sense, given that I won't be around come December.
 However, I don't have a list of recurring activities.
 So, this blog post isn't necessarily about what any Tech Lead does, but what I as a Tech Lead do.

 This time there won't be a TL;DR. If you think there is a shortcut to becoming a good leader, then you've opened the wrong article.

 Do not become a bottleneck

-I've heard that some people think that they need to be involved in everything when they are a leader.
+I've heard that some people think they need to be involved in everything when they are leaders.
 I couldn't disagree more!
 You need to trust your people and let them do their jobs.
-Otherwise, you'll always be busy which means you probably will never be productive.
+Otherwise, you'll always be busy, which means you probably will never be productive.

 On a high level, I need to be aware of everything that is happening around me.

 - What projects are in progress?

 - Is the team blocked in any way?

 - Do we need to work on any critical updates?

 Because I have to make sure that everything runs smoothly, I can't get deeply involved with one topic in particular.
 Even if I'm working on an essential feature, I cannot wholly neglect all other aspects of my job.
 The result would be that I will be in a situation where I'm responsible for the most crucial feature, but I'm doing something else.
 That's not good!